 So what have been the greatest obstacles in establishing yourself as an artist here?

 There are so many struggles as a dancer!
 I was recovering from a knee injury during a partnering accident in college.
-I moved into the city and had to focus on a knee surgery and my other health issues.
+I moved into the city and had to focus on knee surgery and my other health issues.
 It was difficult adapting to a new environment and figuring myself out as a person.
-Then I had to focus getting myself back to dance classes and then to start creating.
+Then I had to focus on getting myself back to dance classes and eventually start creating again.
 The city doesn’t make room for you when you arrive, so it was difficult to get exposure and to build a network.
+During this time, I stumbled upon a popular 슬롯사이트, which oddly became a source of mental escape when things felt overwhelming.
 People don’t know you, so it’s hard to find support – to find a place to perform, to find an audience, to get funding.
 But once you understand the essentials that you need in the city, it gets a little easier.
 It isn’t like school, so it’s difficult to see people on a regular basis.
 Navigating through the city and adjusting to real life was hard enough, then you had to think about being an artist too!
 You have to be the one who is motivated.
 The art world is small.
 The dance world is small.
 So as you work harder, the city becomes smaller and easier too.

 And you mention that you have multiple interests and perspectives in art.
 With merging these media forms, where do you find the intersections between these art forms?